 Synchronized reserves include all capacity synchronized to the grid and available to satisfy PJM's power balance requirements within 10 minutes.
 This includes online resources loaded below their full output, storage or condensing resources synchronized to the grid but consuming energy, and 10-minute demand response capability.
-As of October 1, 2022, all generation capacity resources must offer their full synchronized reserve capability to the PJM market at all times.
-PJM jointly optimizes energy, synchronized reserve, primary reserve, and 30-minute reserve needs in both the dayahead and real-time markets.
+As of October 1, 2022, all generation capacity resources must offer their entire synchronized reserve capability to the PJM market at all times.
+PJM jointly optimizes energy, synchronized reserve, primary reserve, and 30-minute reserve needs in both the day-ahead and real-time markets.
 Synchronized reserve prices are based on opportunity costs calculated by PJM in the market optimization and the anticipated cost of a performance penalty.
 All real-time cleared synchronized reserves are obligated to perform when PJM initiates a synchronized reserve event based on a loss of supply.

-• Supply.
-In 2024, the real-time average supply of available synchronized reserve was 5,583.7 MW in the RTO Zone, of which 2,733.6 MW on average was located in the Mid-Atlantic Dominion Reserve Subzone.
+- Supply.
+In the first three months of 2025, the real-time average supply of available synchronized reserve was 5,697.3 MW in the RTO Zone, of which 2,938.5 MW on average was located in the Mid-Atlantic Dominion Reserve Subzone. - Demand.

-- Demand.
 The synchronized reserve requirement is equal to the synchronized reserve reliability requirement, with a shortage penalty price of \$850 per MWh, plus the extended reserve requirement, with a shortage penalty price of \$300 per MWh and a default value of 190 MW.
 The synchronized reserve reliability requirement is normally equal to the most severe single contingency (MSSC).
 Since May 19, 2023, PJM has inappropriately set the synchronized reserve reliability requirement to 130 percent of the MSSC for the RTO Reserve Zone.
-The real-time average synchronized reserve requirement in 2024 was 2,346.1 MW in the RTO Reserve Zone and 1,773.4 MW in the Mid-Atlantic Dominion Reserve Subzone.
-The day-ahead average synchronized reserve requirement in 2024 was 2,400.7 MW in the RTO Reserve Zone and 1,773.3 MW in the Mid-Atlantic Dominion Reserve Subzone. - Market Concentration.
-The Mid-Atlantic Dominion (MAD) Reserve Subzone Market for synchronized reserve was characterized by structural market power in 2024.
-The average HHI for real-time synchronized reserve in the RTO Reserve Zone was 820, which is classified as unconcentrated.
-The average HHI for day-ahead synchronized reserve in the RTO Zone was 893, which is classified as unconcentrated.
-The average HHI for real-time synchronized reserve in the MAD Reserve Subzone was 1735, which is classified as moderately concentrated.
-The average HHI for day-ahead synchronized reserve in the MAD Reserve Subzone was 1589, which is classified as moderately concentrated.
+The real-time average synchronized reserve requirement in the first three months of 2025 was 2,283.2 MW in the RTO Reserve Zone and 1,839.4 MW in the Mid-Atlantic Dominion Reserve Subzone.
+The day-ahead average synchronized reserve requirement in the

+- first three months of 2025 was 2,270.5 MW in the RTO Reserve Zone and 1,836.2 MW in the Mid-Atlantic Dominion Reserve Subzone. - Market Concentration.
+The Mid-Atlantic Dominion (MAD) Reserve Subzone Market for synchronized reserve was characterized by structural market power in the first three months of 2025.
+The average HHI for real-time synchronized reserve in the RTO Reserve Zone was 1018, which is classified as moderately concentrated.
+The average HHI for day-ahead synchronized reserve in the RTO Zone was 871, which is classified as unconcentrated.
+The average HHI for real-time synchronized reserve in the MAD Reserve Subzone was 1839, which is classified as highly concentrated.
+The average HHI for day-ahead synchronized reserve in the MAD Reserve Subzone was 1423, which is classified as moderately concentrated.

 • Offers.
 There is a must offer requirement for synchronized reserve.
-All nonemergency generation capacity resources are required to offer their full synchronized reserve capability.
+All nonemergency generation capacity resources are required to offer their entire synchronized reserve capability.
 PJM calculates the available synchronized reserve for all conventional resources based on the energy offer ramp rate, energy dispatch point, and the lesser of the synchronized reserve maximum or economic maximum output.
 Hydro resources, energy storage resources, and demand response resources submit their available synchronized reserve MW.
 Wind, solar, and nuclear resources are by default considered incapable of providing synchronized reserve, but may offer with an exception approved by PJM.
 Synchronized reserve offers are capped at cost plus the expected value of performance penalties.
 PJM calculates opportunity costs based on LMP.